TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Usage.md

 <br />

-The reset password function is a simple print of the string `"Password has been reset"`:
+This function simply prints the string `"Password has been reset"`.

 <br />